Cathy Binger, Ph.D., CCC-SLP

 Profile:

-Dr. Binger received her master’s degree from the University of Wyoming and her Ph.D. at Penn State University.
-She worked for a number of years as a speech-language pathologist before obtaining her Ph.D.
-Dr. Binger’s primary research interests are twofold: developing and evaluating effective approaches to support the sentence development of children who use augmentative and alternative communication (AAC), and working with key communication partners (such as parents and educators) to improve AAC services.
+Dr. Binger received her master’s degree from the University of Wyoming and her PhD at Penn State University.
+She worked for a number of years as a speech-language pathologist before obtaining her PhD.
+Dr. Binger’s primary research interests include developing and evaluating effective approaches to support the semantic and grammatical development of children who use augmentative and alternative communication (AAC), integrating implementation science approaches into CSD research, and working with key communication partners (such as parents and educators) to improve AAC services.
+Her newest project focuses on developing valid, reliable, developmentally sensitive, and clinically feasible measures of aided communication.

 Dr. Binger collaborates closely with Dr. Jennifer Kent-Walsh of the University of Central Florida on ways to improve AAC outcomes.
 Their research focuses on helping to ensure that children with severe speech impairments meet their full communicative potential.
 When children communicate more effectively, they can achieve better educational and social outcomes as well.